-In emergency and uniformed services – such as fire departments and police units – individuals face similar challenges as professional athletes, and increasingly see important benefits with flywheel training.
+The term “tactical training” refers to any physical conditioning done to prepare emergency and uniformed services for the field of duty.
+Representatives of these services – such as fire departments and police units – regularly face similar challenges as professional athletes, and increasingly see important benefits with flywheel training.

 Similarity with Sports

-The similarity with sports is that men and women serving their countries in different ways need to perform and that can’t be negotiated with.
+The similarity between sport and tactical training is that the men and women serving their countries in different ways need to perform and that can’t be negotiated with.
 Just as an athlete needs to uphold certain levels in different physical metrics they do so too.
 Here the kBox and the kPulley serve the important need for effective training.
 They can’t spend time in physical preparation that doesn’t pay off.

 Just like for an athlete their training time is needed in a lot of different areas like medical or tactical skills, teamwork skills, and so on.
 Spending time in the gym that doesn’t show results is no option.

 With the kBox and the kPulley, the variable resistance, the wide array of important basic drills and functional movements, and the high eccentric load give the results that both athletes and professional users need.